Token Vending Machine: Secure Workload Identity for the Modern Cloud

 According to a recent study, implementing short-lived credentials can reduce the risk of credential theft by up to 60%.

 Another critical area is secure storage of the TVM's own credentials.
-Hardware Security Modules (HSMs) are often used to protect the TVM's private keys.
+The TVM often has its own signing keys or service principal that needs protection.
+Hardware Security Modules (HSMs) are often used to protect these sensitive keys, providing a secure hardware-based solution for their storage.

 Example Configuration